-There's a cafe at Alcatraz Landing, on Pier 33, where you can buy food.
-On the island, the dock is the only place eating is allowed.
+There's a cafe at Alcatraz Landing, on Pier 33, where you can buy food before you get on the ferry.

 You can carry water bottles everywhere on Alcatraz, and they sell them in the bookstore on the dock and in the gift shop on top, but you won't have time to buy them on the island before the tour starts, so better to bring them with you.

-Your group of 30 (or less) will be met at the dock by the Park Rangers assigned to your tour (we had 2 rangers).
+Your group of 20 or less will be met at the dock by the Park Rangers assigned to your tour (we had 2 rangers).

-Then it's into the underground tunnel originally used by soldiers moving from one side of the fortified island to the other.
+Then it was into the underground tunnel originally used by soldiers moving from one side of the fortified island to the other.

 The tunnel now takes you to the lower level of the New Industries Building, used as a laundry and factory where prisoners of the federal penitentiary worked.